jwrth/xDBiT_toolbox/README.md

     - ReadsToCounts:
         - Fixed very important bug in `xDbit_run_batch.py`.
         - Analysis of feature reads along with RNA reads.
+- `v2.1`:
+    - Branch for final publication.
+Includes all changes and new notebooks that have been added during the review process.
+    - ReadsToCounts:
+        - Optional analysis of interaction reads added (this feature has barely been tested).

-The `main` branch corresponds to the latest version.
-For the publication `v1.0` was used.
+The `main` branch corresponds to the latest version (currently `v2.1`).

 ## Contents